 Admission to the MFE program is very competitive.
 Approximately 10% of applicants receive an offer of admission.

-One way to think about the difference is that the CFA is a professional certification that is both broader and narrower than the material covered in a program such as the MFE.
-It is broader in the sense that it requires students to cover a broad range of foundational knowledge in financial accounting, economics and finance - whereas programs such as the MFE focus on a subset of these topics.
-This also means that graduates of programs such as the MFE should have a deeper understanding of the quantitative models underpinning modern finance and financial economics.
-It is common for our students to have completed CFA Level 1 prior to entry into the MFE program.
+The CFA is a professional certification that requires students to cover a broad range of foundational knowledge in accounting, economics and finance.
+The MFE program focuses on a subset of these topics and pursues them more rigorously.
+Graduates of the MFE Program will have a deeper understanding of the quantitative models underpinning modern finance and financial economics.
+Many of our incomings students have completed CFA Level 1 prior to entry into the MFE program.
+Other students choose to write the CFA in June, after their first year.

-The CFA is a worthwhile certification exercise to complete - with or without an MFE degree - for people committed to a career in finance.
-However, the MFE does help prepare you for some of the material, so that after completing the MFE you should find it a bit easier to prepare for the CFA.
+The CFA is a valuable certification to complete - with or without an MFE degree - for people committed to a career in finance.
+The MFE helps prepare you for some of the material, so that after completing the MFE many students will find it a bit easier to prepare for the CFA.

 The MFE is a 16 month (four term) course-based program.
 It is offered on a full-time basis only with one intake per year (August).
 Students complete three terms of course work and a one term internship.